 Note: I do feel important to note that although the order data and line items are being pulled from Amazon (and I looked at the other parts of the Amazon interface and thought “that’s easy”), there is absolutely no intention to expand this out to full-blown order management software, remember I’ve been there and done that before, twice!

-There is only 3 places available because each setup will be personally guided through by myself, so that we both work together to ensure that this works for your business.
+There are only 3 places available because each setup will be personally guided through by myself, so that we both work together to ensure that this works for your business.

 So my question is: